By Lisa Galliers

 - Short-handled Moses baskets are not suitable for transporting while your baby is inside.

 Moses baskets are usually made from strong wicker or maize.
-Many come equipped with a mattress and fitted sheet, decorative coverlets to keep your baby cosy as well as adjustable hoods.
+Many come with a mattress and fitted sheet, decorative coverlets to keep your baby cosy as well as adjustable hoods.

 Moses basket stands